25 November 2009

 here's barky on the campaign trail in 2007 pledging his word that:

-"i will promise you this, that if we have not gotten our troops out by the time i am president -- it is the first thing i will do -- i will get our troops home, we will bring an end to this war. you can take that to the bank."
+"i will promise you this, that if we have not gotten our troops out by the time i am president -- it is the first thing i will do -- i will get our troops home, we will bring an end to this war. you can take that to the bank."it gets better. now there is a bill H.R.
+4130 "share the sacrifice act of 2010." an additional tax to help pay for the war. these people are insane and anyone who supports this bunch of criminals is insane as well.

-(1) JOINT RETURNS.—In the case of a joint return with net income tax liability, the tax imposed under this chapter shall be increased by the amount of the surtax determined in accordance with the following table:
+If net income tax liability is:(2) OTHER INDIVIDUALS, TRUSTS, AND ESTATES.—In the case of any individual, trust, or estate with net income tax liability (other than a joint return), the tax imposed under this chapter shall be increased by the amount of the surtax determined in accordance with the following table::

 Not over $22,600